-A friend of mine gave me a recipe for Copper Penny Carrots years and years ago.
+A friend of mine gave me a recipe for delicious, sweet and sour Copper Penny Carrots years and years ago.
 It was something I made frequently when my kids were little.

 TOMATO PUREE (WATER, TOMATO PASTE), HIGH FRUCTOSE CORN SYRUP, WHEAT FLOUR, WATER, SALT, POTASSIUM CHLORIDE, FLAVORING, CITRIC ACID, LOWER SODIUM NATURAL SEA SALT, ASCORBIC ACID (VITAMIN C), MONOPOTASSIUM PHOSPHATE.

 It’s been a while since we’ve had Copper Penny Carrots, and I’ve had a taste for them recently.
 I had made the recipe over once, but it was time for another redo, don’t you think?

 And I absolutely love that I can make this Copper Penny Carrots Salad ahead of time.
 It stores in the refrigerator for up to two weeks and just gets better and better with time.

 Have you redone any favorite recipes lately like I have with Copper Penny Carrots?
 Let me know in the comments.

 - Cook the carrot slices, being sure not to overcook.
 Rinse in cold water.